cheton/react-repeatable/README.md

     <button
         type="button"
         onClick={(event) => {
-            // The action will be triggered multiple times.
+            // The click action will be triggered multiple times.
         }}
     >
         Press Me